 To conclude, here’s a passage that reflects Griffin’s inner turmoil, along with links to a CBS Sunday Morning interview and After Hours footage.

 “The peace I found living on the beach was intermittently shattered every time I heard 'Every Breath You Take' by The Police, which topped the charts that summer and was impossible to escape.
 It was a sinister song about a man obsessed with a woman he would never let out of his sight.
-I heard a threat of violence in the lyrics, should the woman ever think about leaving him.
+I heard a threat of violence in the lyrics, should the woman get the idea to leave him.

 'Every move you make / And every vow you break / Every smile you fake / Every claim you stake / I’ll be watching you.'

-It pained me when some of my intelligent women friends embraced 'Every Breath' as a love song.
-They thought having a man so obsessed with a woman was sexy and romantic, while I found the character Sting portrayed to be a sick individual, one who would ultimately kill the woman he sings about and anyone else if he had the chance.”
+It pained me when some of my intelligent women friends embraced 'Every Breath' as a 'love song.'
+They thought to have a man so obsessed with a woman was sexy and romantic, where I found the character Sting portrayed to be a sick fuck who would ultimately kill the woman he's singing to and every one of them if he had the chance.”

 No comments: